jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/2_Curv_3D.typ

 $ f''_("forward")(x_6) = 2 space (f'(x_2) - f'(x_6))/(h) $<eq_46>

-In the presented procedure, a constant element size of $h$ was assumed.
-Furthermore, it was assumed that the centering nodes would be ideally in the middle.
-Thus, for the step size either $h$ or $h/2$ could be used, depending on the discretization points of interest.
-However, in practical applicaiton it is possible that the meshes are distored, different sized oder type of elements are used.
-In these cases the element size cannot be taken as constant, thus, the geomtrical duistance between the diuscretization points of consideration $h$ needs to evaltued for potentially every calculation.
+The presented procedure assumes a constant element size $h$ and ideally centered nodes.
+Thus, either $h$ or $h/2$ could be used as the step size, depending on the discretization points of interest.
+However, in practical applications, meshes may be distorted, and elements of different sizes or types may be used.
+In such cases, the element size cannot be taken as constant, and the geometric distance between discretization points of consideration $h$ must be evaluated for potentially every calculation.

-While @eq_37 to @eq_46 for the forward #gls("fd") method with neighboring relationships can be used to derive the first and second order derivates of the displacments, the derivates for the global right ending nodes need special consideration.
+While @eq_37 to @eq_46 with neighboring relationships can be used with the forward #gls("fd") method, the global right-ending nodes require special consideration. .
-The issue is visualized in @fig_41, where the global right ending discretization points are shown in red.
+This issue is visualized in @fig_41, where the global right-ending discretization points are shown in red.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/2_Curv_Application/7_Ending.svg",
   width: 47%),
-  caption: [Limitation of purley using the forward #gls("fd") method for global red right ending discretization points.], ) <fig_41>
+  caption: [Limitation of purely using the forward #gls("fd") method for global red-colored right-end discretization points.], ) <fig_41>

 // ----------------------------- backward story ----------------------------- //
-In order to obtain the the gradients of the red points, as depcited in @fig_41, using the forward #gls("fd") method, additional discretization points to the right of them  would be needed.
-However, since the red points are the last points, only discretization points from the left can be used used.
-Therefore, for these points the backward #gls("fd") method could be leveraged.
-Nevertheless, it might not be required to implemment such a feature.
-This depends on the relevance of the most outer part.
-If the curvature values of the most right nodes are not of relevance, dummy values could be inserted.
-In the event of requing the most outer red nodes, the missing derivatives of the three remaining discretization points $X_1, x_5 "and" x_2$ according to @fig_38, can be obtained with @eq_47 to @eq_52 using the backward #gls("fd") method.
+To obtain the gradients of the red points shown in @fig_41 using the forward #gls("fd") method, additional discretization points would be needed to their right.
+However, since these are the last points, only discretization points from the left are available.
+Therefore, the backward #gls("fd") method could be employed for these points.
+Yet, implementing this feature might not be necessary, depending on the relevance of the outermost region.
+If the curvature values of the rightmost nodes are not relevant, dummy values could be inserted.
+Should the outermost red nodes be required, the missing derivatives of the three remaining discretization points $x_1, x_5 "and" x_2$ according to @fig_38, can be obtained using the backward #gls("fd") method through @eq_47 to @eq_52.

 $ f'_("backward")(x_1) = 2 space (f(x_1) - f(x_4))/h $<eq_47>
 $ f'_("backward")(x_5) = (f(x_5) - f(x_7))/h $<eq_48>